ietf-wg-acme/acme-caa/draft-ietf-acme-caa.md

 of certificates.

 The presence of this parameter constrains the property to which it is attached.
-Where a CAA property has an "account-uri" parameter, a CA MUST NOT consider that property to authorize issuance in the context of a given certificate issuance request unless the CA recognises the URI specified as identifying the account making that request.
+Where a CAA property has an "accounturi" parameter, a CA MUST NOT consider that property to authorize issuance in the context of a given certificate issuance request unless the CA recognises the URI specified as identifying the account making that request.